-I know we all treasure our sleep but for most women, middle of the night milk removals are essential for building supply in the early weeks and maintaining that supply long-term.
+I know we all treasure our sleep, but for most women, middle-of-the-night milk removals are essential for building supply in the early weeks and maintaining that supply long-term.

 It’s important to not go long periods without emptying your breasts.
 In the book, Making More Milk, they state that “each skipped feeding decreases milk production by that same amount unless you compensate by pumping, preferably at about the same time.”

-2️⃣ Prolactin — the major milk-making hormone — is naturally higher at night when you sleep.
-Prolactin starts to rise 90 minutes after sleep begins, with maximum peaks at 4-5 hours and it can stay high two hours after waking up.
-The prolactin surge in response to baby suckling at the breast is also higher at night.
+Prolactin — the major milk-making hormone — is naturally higher at night when you sleep.
+Prolactin starts to rise 90 minutes after sleep begins, with maximum peaks at 4-5 hours, and it can stay high two hours after waking up.
+The prolactin surge in response to a baby suckling at the breast is also higher at night.
 Fun Fact: Even short naps during the day can cause your prolactin levels to increase.

-Final takeaway: Milk supply is highest overnight, because our bodies “expect“ to be feeding our babies nearly continuously overnight.
+Milk supply is highest overnight, because our bodies “expect“ to be feeding our babies nearly continuously overnight.
 Whenever babies start sleeping long stretches overnight and we don't nurse or pump, supply down-regulates — your body thinks the baby doesn’t need milk anymore (or at least a lot less).
 If you’d prefer not to pump, dream feeding is a great option!